mikeizbicki/ucr-cs100/textbook/link/links.md

 You can access and change the files in the folders as long as the partition is mounted.

 Why do all the extra work to access some files on another partition?
-This allows you to keep all of your previous data from before you moved to linux so you wouldn't have to redownload all this data again.
+This allows you to keep all of your previous data from before you moved to linux so you wouldn't have to download all this data again.
 If you duo boot, you can access the same files from both OS's saving a large amount of space.
 If you break your linux install, you can simply reinstall linux without deleting all of your files.

-###Fixing Compatability issues
+###Fixing Compatibility issues
 Not only can you link to files and folders but you can also link to executables and execute the executable with a link.

 ```
 ln -s /opt/program-1.2.3.4 program
 ```
-This creates a soft link to the latest version of program Some features are not backwards compatable so multiple versions are kept.
+This creates a soft link to the latest version of program Some features are not backwards compatible so multiple versions are kept.
 Everything the program updates all you have to update is the link.
 Running the program multiple times a day will save lots of typing!
 ###Organization with Links